daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

 #### 4. Call your dns api to add txt record.

-Most of the dns providers provide a http api or REST api.
+Most of the dns providers provide a HTTP api or REST api.

-So, you can just use http GET/POST/PUT/DELETE method to call their api to add/remove txt record.
+So, you can just use HTTP GET/POST/PUT/DELETE method to call their api to add/remove txt record.

 acme.sh defined two functions to make http GET/POST/PUT/DELETE connections.